-3. It takes many actions to make big change
+3. It takes many actions to make a big change

-The March on Washington did not spring up from nothing; it took many smaller actions to get there.
-Before the march, Rustin and hundreds of others, traveled all over the country organising demonstrations, sit-ins in restaurants, theatres, hotels and barber shops.
+The March on Washington did not spring up from nothing.
+It took many smaller actions to get there.
+Before the march, Rustin and hundreds of others, travelled all over the country organising demonstrations, sit-ins in restaurants, theatres, hotels and barber shops.
 Rustin would take action on prison reform, segregation in the military and much more.
 Organising is a slow burn; you learn and get better after each action.

 4. Build power

 Rustin co-founded the Congress of Racial Equality (CORE), and with Ella Baker and Stanley Levinson, created the Southern Christian Leadership Conference.
 This was a mass movement across the South, where groups were taught to organise and act at times of crisis.
 Ella Baker was appointed to build the organisation, which would become the muscle of the civil rights movement.
 King became its first president and propelled him onto the national political stage.
 These powerful institutions would serve as organising and mobilising muscle for when the moment was right to act.

 Building powerful movements is never easy.
 Rustin’s letters reveal the tensions he had to iron out between groups, to make the March on Washington happen.
 It would cost Rustin his own recognition, when the director of one of the most powerful coalitions refused to engage if Rustin was leading, due to his homosexuality.
-Rustin agreed to step back as director and play deputy, costing for a long time, his legacy.
+Rustin agreed to step back as director and play deputy.

 5. Timing is key